minhhoit/yacms/docs/admin-customization.rst

 item using a two item sequence, the first item containing the title and second containing the named urlpattern that resolves to the url to be used.

-Continuing on from the previous example, Mezzanine includes a fork of the popular `django-filebrowser <http://code.google.com/p/django-filebrowser/>`_ application which contains a named urlpattern ``fb_browse`` and is given the title ``Media Library`` to create a custom navigation item::
+Continuing on from the previous example, Yacms includes a fork of the popular `django-filebrowser <http://code.google.com/p/django-filebrowser/>`_ application which contains a named urlpattern ``fb_browse`` and is given the title ``Media Library`` to create a custom navigation item::